plumed/plumed2/src/pycv/joss/paper.md

 # Summary

-Collective variables (CVs) are functions of the coordinates of particles of a molecular system.
-The system-specific choice of CV is crucial to capture relevant degrees of freedom of the model being simulated [@barducci_metadynamics_2011].
+Collective variables (CVs) are functions of the coordinates of particles in a molecular system.
+The choice of CV is crucial to capture relevant degrees of freedom of the model being simulated [@barducci_metadynamics_2011].
 This is especially important when employing *biased sampling* techniques such as umbrella sampling [@roux_calculation_1995] or metadynamics [@laio_escaping_2002], which apply generalized forces to CVs to enhance the sampling of events otherwise not observable by direct simulation.
-Hence, CVs may be simple geometrical observables (distances, angles, torsions, etc.), but are often more complex functions designed to capture structural determinants, such as tertiary and quaternary structure of proteins, crystal arrangements, etc. [@branduardi_b_2007;
+CVs may be simple geometrical observables (distances, angles, torsions, etc.), but are often more complex functions designed to capture structural determinants, such as tertiary and quaternary structure of proteins, experimental observables, crystal symmetries, etc. [@branduardi_b_2007;
 @bonomi_integrative_2017; @pipolo_navigating_2017].

 Iterative development of CVs therefore occupies a large fraction of the effort in the exploration of molecular systems.
-On the one hand, this task has been largely facilitated by biasing libraries such as PLUMED [@tribello_plumed_2014], providing pre-defined functions and a *lingua franca* to express CV combinations, atom groups and biasing schemes.
-However, users willing to explore functions beyond the pre-defined ones have to implement them, together with the corresponding (often cumbersome) derivatives, in C++ [@giorgino_how_2018].
-Compiled code is unwieldy for iterative analysis, because it is relatively low-level, error-prone, and generally inconvenient in exploratory stages.
+On the one hand, the task has been largely facilitated by biasing libraries such as PLUMED [@tribello_plumed_2014], providing pre-defined functions and a *lingua franca* to express CV combinations, atom groups and biasing schemes.
+However, users willing to explore CVs beyond the pre-defined ones have to implement them in C++, together with the corresponding (often cumbersome) derivatives [@giorgino_how_2018].
+Compiled code is unwieldy for iterative analysis, because it is relatively low-level, error-prone, and inconvenient in exploratory stages.

-Here, we present **PYCV**, a module for the PLUMED 2 library which enables users to define CVs and arbitrary functions in Python.
-CV implementations may thus be modified and tested independently of the main (compiled) code, with essentially no "coding impedance".
-Of note, values are exchanged as convenient `numpy` arrays, making it convenient to access the vast array of numerical algorithms provided by `numpy`, `scipy`, and countless other modules.
-Furthermore, just-in-time compilation and reverse-mode automatic differentiation are supported via Google's JAX library.
+This paper introduces **PYCV**, a module for the PLUMED 2 library which enables users to define CVs and arbitrary functions in the Python language.
+CV implementations may thus be modified and tested independently of the main code, with essentially no "test latency".
+Of note, coordinates are processed as `numpy` arrays, making it convenient to leverage the vast array of numerical algorithms provided by `numpy`, `scipy`, and countless other open-source modules.
+Furthermore, just-in-time compilation and reverse-mode automatic differentiation are available via Google's JAX library.

 # Usage